MMK21Hub/slime-hook/readme.md

 A Python tool for publishing Terraria server chat messages to a Discord channel.

-Named after the [Slime Hook](https://terraria.wiki.gg/wiki/Slime_hook) from Terraria becuase it uses webhooks to send Discord messages. <!-- Haha I am indeed a comedic genius -->
+Named after the [Slime Hook](https://terraria.wiki.gg/wiki/Slime_hook) from Terraria (becuase it uses webhooks to send Discord messages). <!-- Haha I am indeed a comedic genius -->

 ## Documentation